Fed3n/Flare-Opera-sim/README.md

 ### Fetching the missing files

-Traffic traces based on the Hadoop workload are above 100MB, so are provided separately at [TODO].
+Traffic traces based on the Hadoop workload are above 100MB, so are provided separately to download [HERE](https://ncs-flare-project.mpi-inf.mpg.de/resources/hadoop_traces.tgz).
 Please download them and copy them to `traffic/` before running the experiments for Figure 16.

 ### Running the simulations via automated script